appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day3/+page.md

-# Day 3: Variables and Data Types
+# Variables and Data Types

 1. Review the basics of variables and data types in Dart.
 You can use the Dart documentation to learn more about these concepts (https://dart.dev/guides/language/language-tour#variables).